Prathameshp98/BoardGame/readme.md

     Game is created using HTML,CSS and Bootstrap which are used to design the UI.
     The functionality part is taken care by Javascipt DOM and jQuery.

+    NOTE: For best experience run the game on laptops and desktops only.

     Hope you enjoy the game.